Trashytalk/piwardrive/docs/deployment.rst

        npm install
        npm run build
        python -m piwardrive.webui_server
+Copy `examples/piwardrive-webui.service` into `/etc/systemd/system/` and enable it with `sudo systemctl enable --now piwardrive-webui.service` to run the dashboard on boot.
 8. Power down, remove the card and duplicate it with ``dd`` or other imaging tools to deploy multiple devices.

 Docker Container